cnizzardini/cakephp-swagger-bake/docs/attributes.md

 | class | string | No | FQN of the DTO class |

 ### OpenApiDtoQuery
-Property level attribute for use in your SwagDto classes.
+Property or parameter level attribute for use in your DTO classes.

 | Attribute | Type / Default | Description |
 | ------------- | ------------- | ------------- |